HAEdwin/homeassistant-exhaustion_tool/README.md

 # homeassistant-exhaustion_tool
-An resource exhaustion tool to find integrations that are exhausting resources
+An resource exhaustion tool to find integrations that are exhausting resources.
+After restarting HA wait 20 seconds before updates occur.

 # Exhaustion Meter Sensors Explained

-This document explains each sensor provided by the Exhaustion Meter integration and how it relates to the health of your Home Assistant system.
+This document explains each sensor provided by the Exhaustion tool and how it relates to the health of your Home Assistant system.

 ---